nfultz/worr-css/README.md

   * many sizing issues, no good way to position corner of the curly brace.
 * Setting several background images on `ul li:first-child()` etc
   * No way to specifiy inner-corner.
+* Next, I came up with using border image in conjuction with an SVG data url of a curly brace, a la [emoji favicons](https://css-tricks.com/emoji-as-a-favicon/).
+  * That workded, but was ugly
+* Finally, I replaced that with a full SVG of a pair of `{}`, which came out better.